lsst-sims/smtn-006/index.rst

   this is different from the star_id column referenced above.
 Together, htmid and simobjid uniquely identify each star.

-* catlaogid -- the same as star_id above (the integer identifying the star in the input catalog)
+* catalogid -- the same as star_id above (the integer identifying the star in the input catalog)

 * source_file -- the name of the ``.csv.gz`` file from which the star was read.
   Together, source_file and catalogid uniquely identify each star.
+Note that stars with different source_files can have the same catalogid.
+This is a feature of the input catalog.

 * ra -- in degrees